europace/baufi-passende-vorschlaege-api/README.md

 ```
 ### Request financial proposals

 To find the right financial proposals we need some data.
 There are no mandatory-fields, but the more data we get, the more accurate the results will be.
+If you do not have explicit data in a field, please send "null", so we recognize that there is no known data to this specific field and our systems can work on that correctly.
 Please note [using without privacy statement](#usage-without-privacy-statement).

 We recommend the following fields for buying or build with Bauträger to get relevant financial proposals:
 - einkommenNetto